ATOMNFT/CYD-ESP32Marauder/README.md

-  <b>A beautiful fork of wifi Maraduer, a suite of WiFi/Bluetooth offensive and defensive tools for the 2.8'' ESP32 Module ESP32-2432S028R WiFi+BT Dual-core 240X320 Smart Display.</b>
+  <b>A beautiful fork of wifi Marauder, a suite of WiFi/Bluetooth offensive and defensive tools for the 2.8'' ESP32 Module ESP32-2432S028R WiFi+BT Dual-core 240X320 Smart Display.</b>
   <b>This fork features a few great fixes and customzations.</b>

   <br>

-  ## To build this fork of marauder from source
+  ## To build this fork of Marauder from source

-- Head over to <a href=https://github.com/smoochiee/MARAUDER-FOR-CYD---CHEAP-YELLOW-DISPLAY>smoochiee's tutorial</a> and start from step 1 in his tut.
+- Head over to <a href=https://github.com/smoochiee/Marauder-FOR-CYD---CHEAP-YELLOW-DISPLAY>smoochiee's tutorial</a> and start from step 1 in his tut.
 - When you get to the "LIBRARIES" section you can use the libs he has linked or the ones in this repo which are the same.
-- Now on the step in smoochiee's tutorial where he mentions to download the source code for marauder, use the files from <a href=https://github.com/ATOMNFT/CYD-ESP32Marauder/tree/master/esp32_marauder>esp32_marauder</a> instead (These files contain the sketch edits already).
-Then head back to <a href=https://github.com/smoochiee/MARAUDER-FOR-CYD---CHEAP-YELLOW-DISPLAY>smoochiee's tutorial</a> and Follow the rest of the steps provided by the legend himself and you should be good to go.
+- Now on the step in smoochiee's tutorial where he mentions to download the source code for Marauder, use the files from <a href=https://github.com/ATOMNFT/CYD-ESP32Marauder/tree/master/esp32_marauder>esp32_marauder</a> instead (These files contain the sketch edits already).
+Then head back to <a href=https://github.com/smoochiee/Marauder-FOR-CYD---CHEAP-YELLOW-DISPLAY>smoochiee's tutorial</a> and Follow the rest of the steps provided by the legend himself and you should be good to go.
 I will be adding my own tutorial for flashing this build to your CYD very shortly.

 <br>